-bird is flying Flyovers - A bird observed flying over a point without showing any signs of using the does not make surrounding habitat.
-However, individuals of species that habitually hunt on the wing it a flyover. (e.g., raptors, swallows, swifts or appear to be foraging (e.g., crossbills, goldfinches, waxwings) in the vicinity of the point, or are flying from perch to perch should NOT be treated as flyovers.
+Flyovers - A bird observed flying over a point without showing any signs of using the surrounding habitat.
+However, individuals of species that habitually hunt on the wing (e.g., raptors, swallows, swifts or appear to be foraging (e.g., crossbills, goldfinches, waxwings) in the vicinity of the point, or are flying from perch to perch should NOT be treated as flyovers.
 Just because a bird is flying overhead does not make it a flyover.